What You Can Do to Help Maryland’s Birds

 We can help cavity-nesting species like Eastern Bluebirds, Wood Ducks, Tree Swallows, and many other birds by providing the right kind of nest box in the right habitat.
 Do you have open habitat on your property?
 You may be able to attract Eastern Bluebirds by building and installing MBCP's nest box design.
 The cavity-nesting American Kestrel and American Barn Owl also require open habitat, and you can learn more about MBCP’s Farmland Raptor Program on our website.
 If you’re interested in hosting other species, the Cornell Lab’s NestWatch program is a great resource for information about nest boxes and where to place a nest box.

-Buy Shade-grown Coffee
+Buy Bird-Friendly Coffee

 Wood Thrushes are also threatened in their wintering grounds by the decline of lowland tropical forest in Central America.
-Fortunately, shade-grown coffee farms help provides an alternative habitat.
+Fortunately, bird-friendly coffee farms help provides an alternative habitat.
 The Smithsonian Migratory Bird Center certifies coffee brands as Bird-Friendly, so you can be certain your coffee farm provides bird habitat.
 Click here to buy Bird Friendly coffee and support MBCP!

 Shade-grown coffee in Peru by Marshall Hedin